volitank/nala/README.rst

 Install the Volian Scar repo and then install Nala.

-`Note: Currently only amd64 packages are supported`
+`Note: Currently only amd64, arm64 and armhf packages are supported`

 .. code-block:: console